openela/openela-documentation/README.md

 # openela-documentation

 ## Description
 This project is used to store documentation for OpenELA.
 Documentation is stored in Markdown format.
-Content is split into two subdirectories, one for builds of Enterprise Linux 8 and the other for Enterprise Linux 9.
+Content for each Enterprise Linux release is stored in dedicated branches, one for builds of Enterprise Linux 8 (openela8) and the other for Enterprise Linux 9 (openela9).

-While we recognize that the size of these directories might grow over time and further organization may be required in future, the current structure facilitates easy provision of content from upstream sources.
-We can explore restructuring at a later date.
+Note that the main branch in this repo does not contain documentation.
+You must switch to the appropriate `openela` branch to view the documentation for each release.

 ## Support
 For more information about this project see the #documentation channel on the OpenELA Slack.